GHMC slashes Budget to half after boo-boo

 By S Bachan Jeet Singh | Express News Service | Published: 06th January 2018 01:52 AM |

 HYDERABAD: The GHMC seems to have made a mistake in its 2018-19 Budget.
-The `13,150 crore draft Budget for the next financial year, which was approved by the Standing Committee in November last year, is now going to be slashed to less than half of what was proposed.
-The Budget is now being revised to something between `6,200 and `6,300 crore and the revised proposal would be tabled before the next Standing Committee meeting for approval.
+The Rs 13,150 crore draft Budget for the next financial year, which was approved by the Standing Committee in November last year, is now going to be slashed to less than half of what was proposed.
+The Budget is now being revised to something between Rs 6,200 and Rs 6,300 crore and the revised proposal would be tabled before the next Standing Committee meeting for approval.

-From the earlier Budget, the GHMC has decided to remove subjects like the 2BHK housing scheme (costing around `6,317 crore), Hyderabad Road Development Corporation Limited (around `800 crore) and riverfront development project on Musi river (`700-`800 crore).
+From the earlier Budget, the GHMC has decided to remove subjects like the 2BHK housing scheme (costing around Rs 6,317 crore), Hyderabad Road Development Corporation Limited (around Rs 800 crore) and riverfront development project on Musi river (Rs 700-Rs 800 crore).
 Instead, separate proposals would be prepared for those projects, GHMC officials told Express.